What can be expect?

 How do pastors benefit from Broom Tree Retreats?

 Elijah’s “aha” moment came when he realized he wasn’t alone.
 Many pastors have the same realization at Broom Tree, but each person has a unique experience.
 Unique moments of insight and discovery are a highlight and goal of the retreat.

 Mental and spiritual clarity enable pastors to see things they couldn’t see before.
 This new visibility nourishes relationships, strategic thinking, and personal reflection, making it possible for pastors to confidently take the most beneficial next steps.

 Elijah’s broom tree experience stirred deeper questions about his purpose for the next season of his life.
 Our retreats are designed to stir pastors in the same way.
 Meaningful rest requires meaningful and intentional reflection.
 This is also where pastors hear restorative challenges and conviction from the Holy Spirit.

-In 1996 Dwayne had a clear call by God to develop a pastors retreat center.
-He and Rita ran a retreat center in Wisconsin for over 4 1/2 years.
-With God’s leading during this time they developed the self directed, ‘non program’ that is being used today.
-From 2001 to the present the Hanon’s, through Broom Tree Ministries, continue offering free retreats to pastor couples in various locations so that the leaders of the Church of Jesus Christ may be strengthened.
+In 1997 Dwayne didn’t realize the significance and scope of what God had called him to do.
+But it was a clear call from God to develop a pastors retreat center.
+He and Rita ran that retreat center in Wisconsin for over 4 1/2 years.
+With God’s leading during this time they developed the self-directed, ‘non program’ that is being used today.
+Broom Tree Ministries, began in 2002 continuing to offer free retreats to pastor couples in various locations so that the leaders of the Church of Jesus Christ may be strengthened.